An earlier version of this tutorial was written by Melissa Anderson.

 This example output shows that MongoDB is listening for connections on its default port,

 Outputmongod 82221 mongodb 11u IPv4 913411 0t0 TCP localhost:27017 (LISTEN)

-In most cases, MongoDB should only be accessed from certain trusted locations, such as another server hosting an application.
-One way to configure this is to run the following command on your MongoDB server, which opens up access on MongoDB’s default port while explicitly only allowing the IP address of the other trusted server.
+In most cases, MongoDB should only be accessed from certain trusted locations, such as another server hosting an application or a local machine from used to manage a remote MongoDB instance.
+One way to configure this is to run the following command on your MongoDB server, which opens up access on MongoDB’s default port while explicitly only allowing the IP address of the other trusted machine.

 Run the following command, making sure to change

-trusted_server_ip to the IP address of the trusted remote machine you’ll use to access your MongoDB instance:
+trusted_machine_ip to the IP address of the trusted remote computer you’ll use to access your MongoDB instance.

-- sudo ufw allow from trusted_server_ip to any port 27017
+- sudo ufw allow from trusted_machine_ip to any port 27017

 In the future, if you ever want to access MongoDB from another machine, run this command again with the new machine’s IP address in place of